JumpTask logo

 • Git, APIs, and version control

-• Real project work with mentor support
+• Real projects with mentor support

 Career paths include junior developer, QA tester, or front-end engineer.
 Just be cautious: avoid programs that charge high fees without offering job opportunities or job guarantees.